yellowtree/geoip-detect/readme.txt

 The plugin was down for licensing issues.
 All users must now opt in to use the database because it is licensed CC BY-SA.
-Otherwise, the GPL API HostIP.info is used.
+Otherwise, the Web-API of HostIP.info is used.

 = 2.1.1 =